Poppy (singer): 2021–2023: Flux and Zig

-2024–2025: Resurgence with Negative Spaces
+2024–present: Negative Spaces and Empty Hands

 In November 2023, Poppy was announced as a support act for Thirty Seconds to Mars' U.S. tour dates on their 2024 world tour.
 In January 2024, she was featured on "V.A.N" by Bad Omens.
 In April, she was featured on the Knocked Loose single "Suffocate".

 On June 4, 2024, Poppy released the single "New Way Out", which was produced by former Bring Me the Horizon keyboardist and producer Jordan Fish.
 On September 17, 2024, Poppy released another single, "They're All Around Us", and on September 23, 2024, announced her sixth studio album, Negative Spaces, which was released on November 15, 2024.

 On September 29, 2024, Poppy joined the Canadian metal band Spiritbox to perform their song "Soft Spine" at the Louder Than Life festival.
 In October 2024, Poppy announced her own variety show, Improbably Poppy, which premiered on October 11, 2024, on the live-streaming platform Veeps.
 On October 15, 2024, Poppy released two more singles: "The Cost of Giving Up" and "Crystallized".
+On November 19, 2024, Poppy announced the "They're All Around Us" tour, which would span 28 cities across North America in 2025.

 In November 2024, Poppy's single with Knocked Loose, "Suffocate", was nominated at the 67th annual Grammy Awards in the Best Metal Performance category.
-On November 19, 2024, Poppy announced the "They're All Around Us" tour, which will span 28 cities across North American in 2025.
 On November 27, 2024, Poppy performed "Suffocate" with Knocked Loose on Jimmy Kimmel Live.
-On March 10, 2025, Poppy appeared on the show again to perform the song "The Cost of Giving Up".
+On March 10, 2025, she appeared on the show again to perform the song "The Cost of Giving Up".

 Poppy was featured on the Babymetal song "From Me to U", released on April 4, 2025, and was an opening act for the band on some legs of their world tour during the following months.
 In June, she announced September and October dates for her They're All Around Us Tour, with Dying Wish and MSPaint as opening acts.